Nine episodes and recommendations for Inside No .9

 Bernie Clifton’s dressing room - 4 x 2

 A firm favourite among many ‘No. 9’ fans and it’s not hard to see why, it’s incredible.
-Apart from a great cameo from Sian Gibson (from Peter Kay’s Car Share), it’s mostly a two-hander between Steve and Reece and as much as they have brilliant chemistry with every actor that they work with*, it’s always amazing to watch the two of them together.
+Apart from a great appearance from Sian Gibson (from Peter Kay’s Car Share), it’s mostly a two-hander between Steve and Reece and as much as they have brilliant chemistry with every actor that they work with*, it’s always amazing to watch the two of them together.
 Steve even won a very well-deserved Bafta for this episode and they definitely both deserve all the awards for their impressive range and abilities.
 In this episode, they portray a former comedy double act reuniting for one last show together after many years apart (seems fitting with them being such an awesome, connected, tight knit team and duo irl).
 Steve’s character (Len) wants to stick to the old routines they were known for decades ago but Reece’s character (Tommy) has a serious, corporate job now and seems to want to move on from their partnership.
 He also rightly points out that their dated sketches with racist stereotypes wouldn’t work now.
-(I really like the part when he asks what the joke actually is with those sketches as the episode does such a great job of reflecting on the magic of a double act while acknowledging that not everything from decades past has lasted well and that it’s important for comedy to move with the times).
+(I really like the part when he asks what the joke actually is with those sketches as the episode does such a great job of reflecting on the magic and potential tension/darkness of the double act while acknowledging that not everything from decades past has lasted well and that comedy has to move with the times).
 As they work on their final performance, more comes to light about how Tommy was hurt about not being considered as funny as Len and Len’s alcoholism.
 It’s then revealed (in a wonderfully acted, heartbreaking scene) that Tommy actually really loved performing together and only pulled the plug on their double act because he feared for Len’s life with the amount that he was drinking, including while they were performing their routines.
 Without giving too much away about the twist, I’ll just say that the way that they both portray hurt and sadness while still caring so much about each other (as the twist is revealed and just in the episode in general) is heart-wrenching and very powerful.
 It also creates a whole new viewing experience and atmosphere once the real reason for their ‘reunion’ is revealed.
 The song they sing together at the end is so moving as well, really can’t fault this episode at all and I can’t recommend it enough.

 *Side note- I love that Steve and Reece speak so highly of the guest actors that they work with and how they really respect and hype up everyone involved in making the show (and vice versa as just about everyone who’s met them or worked with them on any of their shows has nothing but great things to say about them too).